 At the paler end of the spectrum is this pretty delicate blue shade that’s perfect for spring.
 Named after the light blue-green hue on duck eggshells, it is ideal for adding a gentle wash of colour to a neutral scheme.
 A vintage look can be achieved by matching duck egg with other pastel shades, making it a popular choice for country kitchens and tableware.

 Best for: A summer refresh

 Much brighter than duck egg (and leaning towards the green section of the spectrum) is turquoise.
 Its origins lie in the precious mineral of the same colour, so called because it was originally imported from Turkey.
 The stone is said to represent good fortune, and we would agree that adding this colour to your home will definitely make you feel more optimistic.
-Be cautious when using turquoise; just a few splashes here and there using blue cushions, blue table lamps, blue lampshades or other decorative pieces is often enough.
+Be cautious when using turquoise; just a few splashes here and there using blue cushions, lampshades or other decorative pieces is often enough.

 Best for: A neutral blue

 Right in the middle of the spectrum sits denim blue.
 With a subtle grey tinge, this mid blue hue is a great ‘neutral’ shade, and due to the connotations with the fabric of the same name, it evokes a sense of relaxation and nonchalance.
 Denim blue is a good choice for a bedroom scheme as on its own it is quite a calming shade, but it can be brightened up or toned down when paired with different complementary colours.